|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Combine cream, milk, and sugar in a heavy saucepan.
+Combine the cream, milk, and sugar in a medium heavy-duty saucepan.

 Heat over medium-low heat, stirring frequently, until the sugar is dissolved and the mixture is hot.

 Pour about 1 cup of the hot mixture into the beaten egg yolks, whisking constantly.
 (This is called tempering.)

 Pour the egg mixture back into the saucepan, whisking constantly.

 Cook over medium heat, stirring constantly until the hot mixture is slightly thickened and coats the back of a spoon, about 6 minutes.
 Do not let the mixture boil.

 Strain through a mesh strainer into a bowl and stir in the vanilla.

 Cover and refrigerate until completely cold, about 1 hour.
 Churn according to your ice cream maker's instructions.
 Freeze while you make the peanut butter sauce.

 Combine the peanut butter, whipping cream, light corn syrup, and brown sugar in a medium saucepan.
 Heat over low heat, stirring until the sugar is dissolved and the mixture is smooth.